October 17, 2025

 2/ Guests will pay no Airbnb fee

-4/ Guests should see one flat rate (before tax) that should be more or less the same as they were paying before (if the Host raises their nightly rates correctly)
+4/ Guests will see one flat rate (before tax and add-on fees) that should be more or less the same as they were paying before (if the Host raises their nightly rates accordingly).

 Timeline